microsoft/ghcrawler/README.md

 node bin/cc -i [-s <server url>]
 ```

 The app's built-in help has general usage info and more details can be found in [the project's readme](https://github.com/Microsoft/crawler-cli/blob/develop/README.md).
-A typical command sequence shown in the snippet below starts `cc` in interactive mode talking to the crawler on http://localhost:3000 (default if -s is not specified), configures the crawler with a public and an admin GitHub token, and then queues and starts the processing of the repo called contoso-d/test.
+A typical command sequence shown in the snippet below starts `cc` in interactive mode talking to the crawler on http://localhost:3000 (default if `-s` is not specified), configures the crawler with a public and an admin GitHub token, and then queues and starts the processing of the repo called `contoso-d/test`.

 ```
 > node bin/cc -i